rseragon/rseragon.github.io/_posts/2024-03-15-battle-backend-1.md

 Yes, languages like Golang, Rust are definitely an option.
 I'm just too time contrained to learn and deploy these languages.
 So, I put them on hold as of now, .

 ## How to test them?
-The initial problem was how should I test them?
+The initial problem was how should I test them?<br />
 The solution I came up with was to simulate some kind of a login mechanism.
 Since, many big servers have to handle thousands of logins at some instance of time, and if we were to bench that kind of implementation, we could reach to some kind of conclusion with the working of the server on this heavy threshold.
-This was the skeleton plan
+The Skeleton of the plan goes like this

 <img src="https://cdn.jsdelivr.net/gh/rseragon/blog-assets@master/million/dia/steps.png" />

 Wait.
-This has no corelation with the logic of logging in a user?!
+This has no corelation with the logic of logging in a user?!<br />
 If this is the query, then here is my answer.
 The first step, getting random bytes is analogous to retriving a hashed password from the server.
-The second step of generating a hash is not intuitive w.r.t to first step, but when we are loggin in a user, we try to generate a hash with the user input.
+The second step of generating a hash is not intuitive w.r.t to first step, but when we are logging in a user, we try to generate a hash with the user input.
 This step is quite similar to that.
 And the step of comparing two hashes, is something I've not implemented.
 Since it's an O(k) operation for comparing two hashes.
 I've left it out of this logic.